Benign nonconvexity of synchronization landscape induced by graph skeletons: Propagation argument on rooted tree: proof of Theorem

-In fact, the two formation scenarios of geometric twins introduced in the previous section provide the mechanism through which the leaf-like property propagates along the backbone of quasi-threshold graphs.
-We begin with defining leaf-like node.
+The two scenarios forming geometric twins introduced in section \ref{sec:geo-twins} provide the mechanism through which the leaf-like property propagates along the backbone of quasi-threshold graphs.
+We begin with defining leaf-like node for the skeleton of quasi-threshold graphs.